CU-ESIIL/Innovation-Summit-2024__6_Land-use-and-management-under-climate-change/README.md

 #practice edit

 ## Our Project
+Shades of Resilience: How does Land Use Change Influence Social and Ecological Resilience?

 We aim to implement a case study to identify how land use change over time influences social and ecological resilience.

 ## Documentation